MatthewJones517/game_sales_api/README.md

 ### /platforms

 Returns a list of valid platforms.
-Includes total global sales for each platform.
+Includes total global sales for each platform in millions.

 ### /genres

 Returns a list of valid genres.
-Includes total global sales for each genre.
+Includes total global sales for each genre in millions.

 ### /publishers

 Returns a list of valid publishers.
-Includes total global sales for each publisher.
+Includes total global sales for each publisher in millions.

 ### /rank/{number}